Peterhague/CI_MS1_De-Jong-Read/README.md

 <li>A "Meet the Team" page with biographies of the key individuals of the firm, along with prominent and attractve photographs.</li>
 <li>An "Our Services" page describing the different services the firm provides, in four broad categories.</li>
 <li>A table advertising the firm's membership scheme, with a list of benefits cross-referenced to three different membership levels.</li>
+<li>A custom 404 "page does not exist" error page, with an error message and a prominent link to return to the home page.</li>
 </ul>

 <p>Features considered for later releases:</p>